codewithumar/to_do_app/README.md

 # Use Cases and description
-A new Flutter project to take record of daily To do tasks First when we lunch the app it will take us to the Hoem Screen looks like this.
+A new Flutter project to take record of daily To do tasks First when we lunch the app it will take us to the Hoem Screen.
 Where we have a list of todo task and edit delete and add todo option.

 ## Use cases